Bad weather caused my car accident! What can I do?

 If you are from Arizona, you know the bad weather that comes from the monsoon season.
 In the past 50 years, dust storms alone caused the third-highest weather-related fatalities.
-Not only is the debris causing lung damage, but it also provides lessened visibilities for drivers throughout the state, leading to crashes.
+Not only is the debris causing lung damage, but it also provides lessened visibility for drivers throughout the state, leading to crashes.

 Dust is not the only cause of a potential car accident due to weather conditions in Arizona, however.
 Monsoon season leads to flash floods, heavy rains, downed trees, and even hail.
-If you are involved in a car accident caused by weather conditions, talk to a lawyer with Hutzler Law, you may receive compensation for any injury that resulted from the crash.
+If you are involved in a car accident caused by weather conditions, talk to a Phoenix personal injury lawyer with Hutzler Law, and you may receive compensation for any injury that resulted from the crash.

 Car Accident Caused By Weather Conditions | Statistics

 Car accidents happen for many reasons in Arizona, but the weather is one of the leading causes.
 According to statistics, over 22% of wrecks in the entire country come from weather concerns.
-That is close to a quarter of all car accidents, equating to 1.2 million crashes a year.
+That is nearly a quarter of all car accidents, equating to 1.2 million crashes yearly.

 A car accident caused by dust is the leading weather-related concern in Arizona.
 Instances relating to over 45 injuries are in Arizona state history from these storms.
 Other large crashes include: